Unagi Sayaka: Cosmic Angels (2020–2025)

-Freelancing (2022-present)
+Freelancing (2022–present)

-After taking a break from Stardom to start a Freelance period, Sayaka began wandering the Japanese independent circuit.
+After taking a break from Stardom to start a freelance period, Unagi began wandering the Japanese independent circuit.
 She made her debut in Professional Wrestling Just Tap Out on October 7, 2022, where she defeated Aoi.
-She implied herself into a storyline with Tomoka Inaba as she challenged the latter for the Queen of JTO Championship.
-Sayaka competed for Marvelous That's Women Pro Wrestling's vacant AAAW Single Championship in a tournament on December 4, 2022 also involving Tomoko Watanabe, Rin Kadokura, Mio Momono, Ai Houzan, Queen Aminata, Maria, Riko Kawahata, Chikayo Nagashima and Yuna Manase.
+She was involved in a storyline with Tomoka Inaba as she challenged her for the Queen of JTO Championship.
+Unagi competed for Marvelous That's Women Pro Wrestling's vacant AAAW Single Championship in a tournament on December 4, 2022, also involving Tomoko Watanabe, Rin Kadokura, Mio Momono, Ai Houzan, Queen Aminata, Maria, Riko Kawahata, Chikayo Nagashima and Yuna Manase.
 She came out unsuccessfully in the process.
+She took part in the 2023 edition of Pro Wrestling Zero1's Fire Festival, becoming the first ever female competitor of the tournament and placing herself in the A block where she faced Takuya Sugawara, Junya Matsunaga, Mizuki Watase, Yuko Miyamoto and Masato Tanaka.